Table of contents

 Hobbies are a great way to add color to your resume — just make sure they’re relevant to the job you’re applying for.
 Listing your interests helps employers see you as a well-rounded individual and gives you another opportunity to highlight transferable skills.

-Ultimately, hobbies and interests show whether you’d be a good match for a company and showcase that you’re a fully-formed person (more than just a job applicant).
+Ultimately, hobbies and interests give insight into your personality and show whether you’d be a good match for a company.

 How to list interests and hobbies on your registered nurse resume:

 Don’t miss your chance to differentiate yourself from the competition by adding a personalized cover letter.
 When you write a cover letter, you get to show off your personality and further convince the employer that you are who they’re looking for.
-To learn how to craft a cover letter that gets you the interview, check out our HR-approved cover letter examples and how to nail your cover letter formatting.
+To learn how to craft a cover letter that gets you the interview, check out our cover letter examples.

 Short on time?
 Head directly to our Cover Letter Builder to get auto-generated text suggestions for a nursing job.
 Then, tailor your letter to reflect your style.
 You’ll improve your chances of landing an interview in no time.